 Along with documentation concerning the case, class action attorneys can also request a list of the company’s customers who may have been affected by the allegations presented in the class action.
 Maybe these people purchased an affected product or signed up for a specific service that was taking money from customers.
 Either way, companies usually have a record of these things.
 Back at the hardware store, the company would have a record of anyone who swiped their credit or debit cards during the weeks or months the system was vulnerable.

-So, the class action attorneys have a list of affected people.
+So, the company has handed over a list of affected people.
 What’s next?
-Well, I’m glad you asked, because the next thing the attorneys would have to do would be to send out the…
+Well, I’m glad you asked, because the next thing that needs to happen is sending out the…

 Class Action Notices

 Once a lawsuit has settled, the attorneys handling the case will usually work with a settlement administrator, a third party who helps manage the settlement process and, among other things, sends out class action notices.